nikitagorelovreki/reki/docs/module-creation-guide.md

 # Module Creation Guide

-This guide explains how to create new modules in the CUIS (Cosyma Unified Info-System) codebase, following the established clean architecture patterns.
+This guide explains how to create new modules in the Reki codebase, following the established clean architecture patterns.

 ## Overview